netishix/eoswall/README.md

 The EOS Wall project was born as a proof of concept of EOS DAPP.
-Every user that has an EOS account can buy a portion of the wall called **slot** A slot is composed by a title, an image and an url to redirect when the slot is clicked.
+Every user that has an EOS account can buy a portion of the wall called **slot**.
+A slot is composed by a title, an image and an url to redirect when the slot is clicked.
 All the slots are stored in the EOS blockchain and can be updated at anytime by its owners.